-In February 2016, the Financial Accounting Standards Board, or FASB, issued Auditing Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
+In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
 The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
 The new standard is effective for fiscal years and interim periods beginning after December 15, 2018 and requires modified retrospective application.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the standard will have on its consolidated financial statements.
+In preparation for adoption of the standard, the Company engaged a third-party service provider to assist the Company with the evaluation.
+The Company continues to evaluate the overall impact the adoption of this new guidance will have on the Company's consolidated financial statements and related disclosures.